Skip to content

 • maintain the channel form and scour pools

-• encourage female platypus to select nesting burrows higher up the bank to reduce the risk of greater flow later in the year flooding burrows when juveniles are present
+• encourage female platypus to select nesting burrows higher up the bank to reduce the risk of a greater flow later in the year flooding burrows with juveniles in them

 • flush accumulated leaf litter from the banks and low benches to reduce the risk of blackwater events during summer